 Lots of people use the Kanban system.
 We use it to manage our editorial process at Capterra.
 Spotify uses it to streamline their operations.
 The Motley Fool uses it for IT project portfolio management — and tech companies around the world, like Google, PayPal, and Kickstarter, use Kanban methods on a regular basis.

 While the system requires little more than a white board and sticky notes, there are lots of standout project management software that support Kanban in the cloud.
+There is even Kanban software specifically made to make this process much easier to use.

 Because I’m such a huge fan of the system, I’ve compiled a list of online Kanban software.
 Some of the options are truly free online Kanban tools, whereas others charge a modest price for use of their system.
 Either way, the systems presented below are outstanding and can be applied to most industries.